gitpan/Dancer-Plugin-Res/README.md

 # DESCRIPTION

-Syntax sugar for setting the status and returning a response.
+A [Dancer](https://metacpan.org/module/Dancer) plugin that provides syntax sugar for setting the status and returning a response in one shot.
+This plugin imports the function `res()`.

 # INSTALLATION